With the uncertainty that this school year brings, we at Ivy Bound’s Learning Coaches division can help.

 For all above choices, the charge is by the hour.
 On an hourly basis, Monitored Assistance is the least expensive, and Specialized Assistance is the most expensive.
 Students who prove themselves to be mature learners will not need continuous coverage, however, if at-home safety is an issue and nobody else is home, some of our specialist tutors can be available at low “safety monitoring” rates and turn on the“tutoring clock” when there are academic needs for all choices – we ask the parents to be involved for the beginning of the first two sessions.
 We also hold“recap” time once a month when the parents speak with the tutor alone.
 Each gives one another feedback and suggestions for making the next month better.
 Sessions can be as short as ninety minutes or as long as nine hours.
 They may be daily (including weekends) or done on specific days.
 Where the home school program demands a parent’s check-in, parents may empower the monitor/tutor as an authorized surrogate.

-For Winter-Spring 2021, Ivy Bound will allow Secondary School students to attend group sessions in more specialties, for longer time blocks.
-105 minute sessions convene every two hours from 8am to 8pm eastern in:
+A sixth type of learning, starting in January 2022, is online school Replacement.
+Ivy Bound / Learning Coaches will allow Secondary School students to attend group sessions in more specialties, for longer time blocks.
+105 minute sessions convene every two hours from 8am to 8pm Eastern in:

 Health / Nutrition